Have a look at the scrumptious food of Uttarakhand hidden in this land of natural beauty:

 Yet another dish which is highly popular among tourists and visitors, Gulgula is a delectable sweet of Uttarakhand.
 It is a sweet local snack made of jaggery which traces its origin to the Garhwal region.
 This is a very common dish you will find in the State since it uses extremely basic ingredients that are available in the immediate vicinity of the local people.
 Gulgula has eventually found its place in the delicious desserts in many parts of Northern India.

-Arsa is the most sought-after dessert in the Uttarakhand region.
+Arsa is the most famous dessert in the Uttarakhand region.
 It has come to occupy a permanent place in every household in the State.
 This sweet dish is high on the taste meter and low on the calorie meter which makes it so hugely popular.
 No festival or occasion in Uttarakhand is complete without the magnanimous presence of Arsa.
 Do we need to say more about this one?!

 Singori also called Singodi / Singauri is a widely known sweet dish in Uttarakhand that’s made with Khoa, a dairy product of thickened milk which is wrapped in a Maalu leaf.
 It is a cone-shaped sweet savoury that’s available in Almora the Kumaon region of Uttarakhand.